Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Finally a little after 1700 we sailed into the spectacular crater of Ureparapara Island.
 The Xplorer was quickly away to pick up the officials who would be joining us for our trip through Vanuatu.
 Our agent also came aboard to help with the coming exploration.
 We then turned and sailed out of the ancient volcanic crater, home to the people of the village of Lesereplag and headed south towards Espiritu Santo and our next destination at Luganville.

-During lunch we steamed north to try and get out of the wind at the northern end of the island off a beach called Champaign Beach.
-Once anchored we had an opportunity to go ashore onto the beautiful Champagne Beach.
+During lunch we steamed north to try and get out of the wind at the northern end of the island off a beach called Champagne Beach.
+Once anchored we had an opportunity to go ashore onto this beautiful beach.
 Some had a swim, some enjoyed a snorkel dive, while the remainder just enjoyed the beach.
 Finally we returned to ship for a delicious BBQ prepared by our chefs.
 Coral Discoverer was now steaming south towards Malekula.

 At 1030, after returning to ship, we had the opportunity to participate in in-water activities, snorkel or scuba diving.
 Although recent cyclones, crown of thorns outbreak and earth quakes had decimated the coral cover, there were still plenty of fish to see and all enjoyed exploring the reef.
 We returned to ship for a well earned lunch.
 We departed from Malekula Island soon after for our long steam down to Tanna Island in the south.